fairtracks/fairtracks_standard/README.md

 itself:

 a. `make raw`
   - This makes copies of the existing *.opml files into similarly names *.raw.opml files.
+The raw OPML files are made to be opened for editing in specialized outlining tools.
+As such tools vary in the exact content of the exportet OPML files, the raw OPML files need to be compiled into standardized, cleaned-up versions before they are committed to git.
-  - You only need to run this once.
+  - You only need to run `make raw` once.
 If you accidentally run the command twice, any existing raw OPML files will be renamed to *.raw.opml.old.
   - The raw OPML files are ignored by git and can be edited in an OPML editor of choice.
 See [OPML file format](#opml-file-format) below for more information.
+  - Be sure to delete the raw OPML files (with `make rawclean`) before carrying out any git commands.
+This is important, as e.g. changing branches will not change the raw OPML files, as they are ignored by git.
+Thus, if one fails to remove the raw OPML files before switching commits, `make` will just regenerate the prevous commit on top of the new one.

 b. `make` or `make all`
   - After the raw OPML files have been edited, `make` runs:
     - `make opml` to generate cleaned up, standardized versons of the raw OPML files, and
     - `make json` to generate JSON Schema files and related example JSON files from the cleaned up OPML files.
-    - `make docs` to generate Markdown documentation files under the ``docs`` directory.
+    - `make docs` to generate Markdown documentation files under the `docs` directory.

     All the generated JSON Schema files, as well as the top-level JSON example file, include a stable SHA256 signature of their contents.